pkpkpk/fress/doc/wasm-guide/0_the_result.md

 }
 ```

  Serde has its own [data model][data-model], which includes `serde::ser::Serialize` and `serde::de::Deserialize` impls for all basic rust types and collections.
 How serde interacts with fressian will be the subject of [later guides][understanding_serde], but for now you can assume most basic rust types serialize into their obvious clojure counterparts, with some extra work required to utilize the full expressiveness of the fressian format.
 More immediately though, this means any error type `E` must implement `serde::ser::Serialize` if it is to be given to javascript.
-[Implementing your errors][custom_errors] deserves its own guide, but you can rely on serde_fressian to serialize it's own errors.
+[Implementing your errors][custom_errors] deserves its own guide, but you can rely on serde_fressian to serialize its own errors.